ATM25

 ATM25 is an ATM (Asynchronous Transfer Mode) version wherein data is transferred at 25.6 Mbit/s over Category 3 cable.

+Background

 ATM25 has no particular distinctions from other ATM versions.
-However, ATM25 chipsets are inexpensive in comparison to faster ATM chipsets, having the result of making ATM technology available for small office/home office environments.
+However, ATM25 chipsets were, at one time, inexpensive in comparison to faster ATM chipsets, having the result of making ATM technology available for small office/home office environments.
 However, these networks no longer have much potential for expansion, as Ethernet has become the first choice in this domain.

+ATM25 chips can typically achieve speeds of around 9 Mbit/s, and typically support around 32 devices in a single loop.
+ATM25 is still supported today by Cat 6a cables.

 The WAN connection side of ATM25 systems often takes place over a fast DSL variant such as RADSL.
 DSL is often considered in this case, as its technology is based on an ATM core.

+Criticisms

-In March 2001, Network World article put it this way:
+In March 2001, Network World described ATM25 as a "solution looking for a problem":